eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/Contigo Muñoz.md

 [[Gertrude Spugel|Gertrude]], [[Branwyn of Coryphea|Branwyn]], Moiloc, Contigo, Lortzgab, and Charlotte go to the Adventurer's Guild to get restocked.
 The Guild tells them that they can't help until they complete a contract with them.
 They agree to take a contract to exorcise a demon from a nearby chateau.
 ## [[Session 08 - The Party Hates it Here]]
 Contigo is last seen before the Inquisitors' siege on Brasov sleeping on the Wavecrasher.
-When [[Lexar Bellos|Lexar]] saves Goro and Belnades, Contigo is seen in the crowd of onlookers watching the prisoners burn at the pyre.
+When [[Lexar Bellos|Lexar]] saves Goro and Belnades, Contigo is seen in the crowd of onlookers watching the prisoners burn at the pyre, wearing an Inquisitor outfit.